DiltheyLab/MPore/README.md

 4. **Output**

-The Output of MPore includes following files:
--BAM and BED files: Generated from Dorado basecalling.
+-The Output of MPore includes following files: BAM and BED files: Generated from Dorado basecalling.
 The BED files contain site-specific methylation information, including coverage and number of modified reads.
 -PROKKA annotations: All predicted CDS (coding sequences) for each isolate are stored in the corresponding file_name directories.
 -BLASTP result files: Text files showing alignment results of the identified CDS against the REBASE database.
 -All_Isolates_gene_loci.csv: Contains all enzymes with an e-value < e-25, including methyltransferases used for downstream analyses.